DataDog/orchestrion/docs/content/docs/custom-trace.md

   // Orchestrion may add or modify code in this function
   // ... etc ...

-  //orchestrion:ignore This particular server will NOT be instrumented server := &http.Server {
+  //orchestrion:ignore This particular database connection will NOT be instrumented db, err := db.Open("driver-name", "database=example")
-    Addr:    "127.0.0.1:8080",
-    Handler: internalServerHandler,
-  }

   // Orchestrion may add or modify code further down in this function
   // ... etc ...